 Either method has it pluses and negatives..
 Personally I prefer the ngrok method.
 It has a slightly more complicated setup but with my instructions most people can have it up and running in about 10-15 minutes (my record is less than 5 minutes).

 Flakie ADB GUI is a GUI wrapper app for ADB.
-It works very well with either method of remote controlling your Firestick (or other ADB device).
+It works very well with either method of remote controlling your Firestick (or some other ADB devices).
 It has built-in support for using ngrok (currently just with a free ngrok account but he next version will work with paid accounts and custom domains).